-- 1. The Yellow U23 SMART Approach flight path to Auckland Airport should be adopted for operational use in late 2017. - 2.
-A maximum of six flights per day may use the Yellow U23 SMART Approach flight path. - 3.
-Aircraft may only use the Yellow U23 SMART Approach flight path between the hours of 7am and 10pm. - 4.
-The number of Yellow U23 SMART Approaches per day may be increased to a maximum of 10, provided that: - a) Auckland Airport is satisfied that there is a consistent and ongoing demand for the additional Yellow U23 SMART Approaches - b) Any increase in the maximum number of Yellow U23 SMART Approaches above six per day is staged - c) The Aircraft Noise Community Consultative Group (ANCCG) has been consulted on the proposal to increase the maximum number of Yellow U23 SMART Approaches to above six per day.
+- 1. The Yellow U23A SMART Approach flight path to Auckland Airport should be adopted for operational use in March 2019. - 2.
+A maximum of six flights per day may use the Yellow U23A SMART Approach flight path. - 3.
+Aircraft may only use the Yellow U23A SMART Approach flight path between the hours of 7am and 10pm. - 4.
+The number of Yellow U23A SMART Approaches per day may be increased to a maximum of 10, provided that: - a) Auckland Airport is satisfied that there is a consistent and ongoing demand for the additional Yellow U23A SMART Approaches - b) Any increase in the maximum number of Yellow U23A SMART Approaches above six per day is staged - c) The Aircraft Noise Community Consultative Group (ANCCG) has been consulted on the proposal to increase the maximum number of Yellow U23A SMART Approaches above six per day. - 5.
+A further SMART Approach flight path to Auckland Airport from the south to Runway 23L, known as Orange S23, should be trialled from March 2019, provided that all trial methodology and assessment criteria have been confirmed including public notification prior to the trial and a public consultation process at its conclusion.